espanso/website/docs/command lIne/cli_list.md

     espanso edit [target_file]

 ARGS:
-    <target_file>   Defaults to "match/base.yml", it contains the relative path of the file you want to edit, such as 'config/default.yml' or 'match/base.yml'.
+    <target_file>   Defaults to "match/base.yml".
+        It contains the relative path of the file you want to edit, such as 'config/default.yml' or 'match/base.yml'.
         For convenience, you can also specify the name directly and Espanso will figure out the path.
 For example, specifying 'email' is equivalent to 'match/email.yml'.
 ```
 ## env-path
 ```